sleede/fab-manager/README.md

 #### Settings
     RAILS_LOCALE

-Configure Ruby on Rails for l10n.
+Configure Ruby on Rails localization settings (currency, dates, number formats ...).

-Be sure that `config/locales/rails.XX.yml` exists, where `XX` match your configured RAILS_LOCALE.
+Please, be aware that **the configured locale will imply the CURRENCY symbol used to generate invoices**.

+_Eg.: configuring **es-ES** will set the currency symbol to **€** but **es-MX** will set **$** as currency symbol, so setting the `RAILS_LOCALE` to simple **es** (without country indication) will probably not do what you expect._

+See `config/locales/rails.*.yml` for a list of available locales.
+Default is **en**.

+If your locale is not present in that list or any locale doesn't have your exact expectations, please open a pull request to share your modifications with the community and obtain a rebuilt docker image.
 You can find templates of these files at https://github.com/svenfuchs/rails-i18n/tree/rails-4-x/rails/locale.

-Be aware that **this file MUST contain the CURRENCY symbol used to generate invoices** (among other things).
-Default is **en**.

     MOMENT_LOCALE